lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 005.md

 A short rest later, [[Bikam]] returns back amongst the living, [[Booker]] heals him a bit more.

 We move to the island that houses the [[Old Abandoned Watermill]], its walls are filled with sticks, bones, and kobold graffiti.
 A very nasty smell lingers in the air, it burns a little in the nose.
-A closed door
+A closed door with in front of it badly created wards and offerings.
+A stream of red ichor runs through the fundaments of the walls, dripping in to the river

 # Loot: